HarryHadcroft/nc-news/README.md

 Next, you will need to run `npm install` to install all of the required dependencies

-Finally, you will need to create the databases using `npm run seetup-dbs` and seed them with the data using `npm run seed`
+Finally, you will need to create the databases using `npm run setup-dbs` and seed them with the data using `npm run seed`

 ### Testing
 You can run all tests with `npm test` or use `npm run app-test` for app specific testing